czembower/puppet-blob/README.md

 This module currently only supports User-Assigned Managed Identity as the authentication mechanism.
 This requires the Puppet client system to be a machine running within the Azure environment with appropriately scoped access permission.
 Alternate methods require sensitive credentials to be present in the manifest.
-In contrast, the client_id parameter is bound to a verified and resource-bound identity, and therefore carries a considerably lower risk factor.
+In contrast, the 'client ID' method is bound to a verified identity and therefore carries a considerably lower risk factor.